Pell City council approves use of civic center for vaccination site

 Muenger said this will allow for the city to implement an agreement with any vaccine provider in need of a large scale distribution venue.

 “We have a plan for disaster mitigation, it involves the dissemination of supplies,’ Muenger said.
-“The civic center is designated as a hub for many off those things,”
+“The civic center is designated as a hub for many of those things,”

 In a memo to council, Muenger said that such a distribution would likely use the center multi-purpose room and gymnasium due to the large amount of available space.
 He said the city could also provide traffic control if the need arises.